lyteword/kjv/exodus/chapter-34.md

 <sup>18</sup> ¶ The feast of unleavened bread shalt thou keep.
 Seven days thou shalt eat unleavened bread, as I commanded thee, in the time of the month Abib: for in the month Abib thou camest out from Egypt.

-<sup>19</sup> All that openeth the matrix is mine; and every firstling among thy cattle, whether ox or sheep,  that is male.
+<sup>19</sup> All that openeth the matrix *is* mine; and every firstling among thy cattle, *whether* ox or sheep, **.

-<sup>20</sup> But the firstling of an ass thou shalt redeem with a lamb: and if thou redeem him not, then shalt thou break his neck.
+<sup>20</sup> But the firstling of an ass thou shalt redeem with a lamb: and if thou redeem *him* not, then shalt thou break his neck.
 All the firstborn of thy sons thou shalt redeem.
 And none shall appear before me empty.

 <sup>21</sup> ¶ Six days thou shalt work, but on the seventh day thou shalt rest: in earing time and in harvest thou shalt rest.